- 2 Tbs. Extra-virgin

 Of course you’re going to use homemade chicken stock, without question, right?

-(Recipe by Rachael Ray)
+(Recipe adapted from Rachael Ray)